Tropical Storm Ana (2022): Meteorological history

 Between 08:00 UTC and 09:00 UTC, the system's center crossed between Toamasina and Île Sainte-Marie as a tropical depression, with the MFR re-classifying the system as an overland depression.
 Because of the mountainous terrain of Madagascar, the system weakened a bit but still managed to preserve its organized convection and its low-level center.
 At 06:00 UTC the next day, the MFR re-classified it again as a tropical disturbance after entering the Mozambique Channel.
 Six hours later, it re-intensified into a tropical depression, as it gradually improved its convective structure and cooling of its convective bands.
 Its low-level clouds had developed a distinct curved pattern near the center.
 This occurred after entering the Mozambique Channel, where more conductive environmental conditions were available along with good convergence of monsoonal flow.
 At 15:00 UTC, the JTWC declared the system a tropical cyclone and designated it 07S.
 The MFR later upgraded it to a moderate tropical storm and named it Ana, becoming the first named storm of the season.
-It then made landfall in Mozambique, and rapidly weakened, primarily due to friction in land mass.
+Ana maintained its intensity until at 08:00 UTC the same day, when it made landfall near south of Angoche, Mozambique.
+The system later moved westwards as an overland depression, crossing across southern Malawi and northern Zimbabwe, and by midday of 25 January, it became a remnant low over the adjoining areas of Zimbabwe and Zambia.
+The remnant later moved towards Angola and was last noted on 30 January around Namibia and Angola.